ThinkingThoughts

 I have two exquisite daughters, both of whom are a joy to me as much as they are a trial.
 I am constantly racking my brain to try to be sure I am doing the right things with them, and often feeling that I’ve failed – but I wouldn’t trade a second of it, because they are beautiful and precious and smart and funny and I adore every thing about them.
 Even the bad stuff.
 It’s part of what makes them who they are, and though I do want to teach them how to control themselves and to behave properly, so that they can get along in the world without making things unduly horrible for themselves – I do not want to change them.
 They are, in their very imperfection, perfect.

 I have a nice home – it’s not anything extraordinary or outrageous, but it’s nicer than I ever thought I’d have, when I was younger.
-I have a very steady, stable job at which I am given significant responsibility and trusted to be competent; I have another job that is helping me get out of debt, and at that job, too, I am given a surprising amount of trust and respect.
-I have the amazing privilege of working with people (not all of them, but some) who I can honestly say I love, value, and respect for their integrity, intelligence, wit, and (in some cases) near-fatal charm.
+I have a very steady, stable job at which I am given significant responsibility and trusted to be competent.
+I have the amazing privilege of working with people I truly love and respect.
 I am privileged to spend time, almost daily, with people who make me laugh and brighten my world just that much more.

 My life is not perfect; not nearly.
 There are things I would like to have – I would like to be completely out of debt, I would like to be able to go places and do things that are currently out of reach for more reasons than just money, I would like to be able to quit work and focus on writing, I would love for my kids to have straight As and perfect behavior in school…